 When we attach the R1 to the LED, the base voltage of Q1 will be a constant about 2 volts and at emitter pin of Q1 also as about 1.5 volts.

-From value of resistor R2 in this circuit, we will have a constant current flowing through the transistor Q1 and the LED about 30 mA to the output also constant current at pin 4 of IC1 to drive the gate of the triac.
+From the value of resistor R2 in this circuit, we will have a constant current flowing through the transistor Q1 and the LED about 30 mA to the output also constant current at pin 4 of IC1 to drive the gate of the TRIAC.

 How to builds.